 “I have a very extensive 20 years history of teaching political science and I’ve always been a political activist — a very hands-on, very personally-involved activist,” Spruce says.

-In addition to the legacy he is still creating with his work and collections he’s submitted to libraries in Toledo, OH and Atlanta, GA.
+In addition to the legacy he is still creating with his work and collections he’s submitted to libraries in Toledo, OH and Atlanta, GA, as well as a collection in the University of Cincinnati Archives.
 Spruce hopes to inspire young African American males who can identify with this story.
 “They have a responsibility to those who fought and died and paved the way before they came along.
 And they have a responsibility to those who are coming after them,” Spruce says.
 “My next book will show that historically, young black people have always fought against oppression.”

 Spruce and his work has been cited in books such as “Black Toledo: A Documentary of History and Experience in Toledo, OH” and “Black Mayors, White Majorities: The Balancing Act of Racial Politics”.
-He was awarded the National Newspaper Publishers Association Literary Honor in 1986 and is currently working at his agency, UMOJA Publishing & Speech-making, which assists young writers and scholars who are “looking to break into the literary world.’
+He was nominated for the National Newspaper Publishers Association Editorial Merit Award in 1986 and is currently working at his agency, UMOJA Publishing & Speech-making, which assists young writers and scholars who are “looking to break into the literary world.’

-“Alan Bakke, Affirmative Action, the University of Cincinnati and The Spruce Report” is slated for publication in June 2021.
+“Alan Bakke, Affirmative Action, the University of Cincinnati and The Spruce Report” is slated for publication in June 2021, pending a successful GoFundMe campaign to offset Freedom of Information legal expenses.